 I had envisaged insulating and fitting out the internal space significantly in the initial years.
 This is not now likely given planning reluctance so will aim for a slow upgrading internally when convenient.
-Initially this involves creating comfortable and improved sleeping space which I have achieved in the short term by storing caravans.
+Initially this involves creating comfortable and improved sleeping space which I have achieved in the short term by storing two caravans here.

 The deeds hold an obligation to keep the 1000 meter long road up to the Filter House in good repair.
 During 2020 significant sums were spent replacing all of the blocked culverts and fixing the worst of the road damage.
 This Culvert repair above, just outside the front gates by the footpath turnoff is my favourite.

 The fabric of the building needs constant maintenance in such a harsh location.
 Since purchase we have replaced both the front door, the barn doors and the steel lintels above these.
 The eves facia will need maintenance or replacing soon and the windows need constant work.

 Over years the rear of the property suffered from slow subsidence of the bank above.
 This created potential damp issues.
 That was resolved summer 2022 with the insertion of a soakaway drain along the rear of the building in line with the new future proofing foul drainage system, that will link to replacement treatment plant.